sampsyo/cs6120/content/blog/2019-09-25-type_checker.md

 The type checker implementation, though straightforward, had a few challenges.

-1. Type check rules had to be designed specifically for each instruction.
+1. The typing rules had to be designed specifically for each instruction.
 While implementing these rules, we had to carefully partition all the cases and link them to appropriate arithmetic/boolean/control checks.
 2. Keeping track of the line number and error message to return when encountered with an error.
 3. Mantaning modularity to help future developments like checking expressions recursively.